mr-jay-250/Auth-System/README.md

 ## Support

 For support, please open an issue in the repository or contact the development team.

+## Note

+There is currently no frontend; this is a backend-only API project.